 They are somewhat flimsy, but easy operation and light-filtering ability makes up for this concern.

-Window shades are available in numerous styles to enhance the look of your windows and block sunlight.
+These are available in numerous styles to enhance the look of your windows and block sunlight.
 When people want a simple type of shade, they often select a roller style.
 Another option is a cellular style of window shades, which consist of thicker materials.
-There are other options as well, so it’s a good idea to learn all you can about the types of window shades before you invest in them.
+There are other options as well, so it’s a good idea to learn all you can about the types of window shades before you choose the right one for you windows.

 Cellular shades are a relatively new trend in the window shade industry.
 They are constructed using cell pockets, and when viewed from the side, the pockets have a honeycomb shape.
 Besides the obvious aesthetic appeal (which some prefer over traditional blinds), cellular shades are also more energy efficient.
 They keep harmful ultraviolet rays out, block a little more noise than some other shades, and help darken a room.